An Overview Of Colour Therapy

 Diseases That Green Colour Can Treat

 - If the green colour becomes out of balance, certain disorders can develop in a person.
-He could have issues with his heart.
-Immune system diseases are a possibility.
-Allergies may develop.
-Carries risk of breast cancer.
+They could have heart issues, immune system diseases, allergies, and carry a risk of breast cancer.

 Yellow Colour Therapy

 Yellow is associated with the solar plexus.
-Below the ribs is where this Chakra is located.
+This Chakra is located below the ribs.
 This chakra is associated with the small intestine, stomach, liver, and spleen.
 The pancreas is an endocrine gland connected to this center.

 Diseases That Yellow Colour Can Treat